 When our friend Barb throws a party, she goes all out.
-This pumpkin tureen was one of many courses she served for our friend Lorraine’s birthday dinner.
+This pumpkin tureen, stuffed with a savory bread pudding that reminded me of this Cornbread Pudding with crusty bread instead of cornbread, was one of many courses she served for our friend Lorraine’s birthday dinner.
 We finished the evening with generous slices of the dessert I’d made, Paula’s Brown Sugar Cheesecake, then sat around with grins, rubbing our bellies.

 From left to right are David (Lorraine’s husband), Barb, Lorraine (birthday girl!), me, my Keith, and Tom (Barb’s husband and fellow chef).
 Lily, Barb and Tom’s daughter was there for the celebration; she took this photo.